 What to Expect

-The Tasmanian climate, particularly in the highland country, is highly changeable and outdoor recreationalists need to beware and be prepared.
-Research the Weather forecast before you leave on a fishing trip and check the live webcams in the highlands.
+The Tasmanian climate, particularly in the highland country, is changeable and you need to be aware and prepared.
+Research the weather before you go and check the live webcams.

 Angler Access brochures, which contain a map of the fishing water, are available for the majority of popular trout fishing waters.